wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

 - output_file, the name of the generated bin file
 - data_dim, the length and width of the preprocessed image, the default is 224.

-The user's own data set directory structure should be as follows
+The user's own data set directory structure should be as follows:
 ```
 imagenet_user
 ├── val